 And the girl in me smiles, and knows it is so.

-“The Girl in me Knows” Copyright © Susan L Hart
+“The Girl in me Knows” © Susan L Hart.
+All rights reserved.

-Originally published 2017, in 7˚ of Wisdom: Welcome to our Circle (Volume 1), available for purchase here.
+Originally published in Seven Degrees of Wisdom: Welcome to our Circle.